-Please join us Saturday, June 15, 3 pm – 7 pm for another opportunity to see this wonderful student art, again in front of the Arts Council offices at 1070 River St., Santa Cruz, CA, this time as part of Tanniversary, the anniversary of the Tannery Arts Center.
+The following Saturday, June 15, 3 pm – 7 pm there was another opportunity to see this wonderful student art, again in front of the Arts Council offices at 1070 River St., Santa Cruz, CA, this time as part of Tanniversary, the anniversary of the Tannery Arts Center.

 Here’s a photo of the Mission Hill mural in progress: